Leslie Charleson: General Hospital

-On August 16, 1977, Charleson returned to daytime television with the role of Monica Quartermaine in the ABC soap opera General Hospital.
-Fred Silverman, then president of ABC, asked her to join the series, which at that time was near the bottom of the ratings and near cancellation.
 For her role, Charleson received four Daytime Emmy Award for Outstanding Lead Actress in a Drama Series nominations: in 1980, 1982, 1983 and 1995.
 During her General Hospital years, Charleson starred alongside Deidre Hall and Colleen Zenk in the 1993 made-for-television movie Woman on the Ledge.
 She also guest-starred on sitcoms Dharma & Greg in 2001 and Friends in 2004.
-On August 24, 2010, it was announced that Charleson was being demoted to recurring status.
-Charleson was the longest-serving cast member of General Hospital.